 The Raine One also beats out the Boosted Rev in terms of speed, with the Raine One travelling a maximum 50km/h (31 mph), compared to the Boosted Rev’s top speed of 39km/h (24 mph), so you’ll definitely get where you need to go in no time.
 Also, with ABS braking, front disc brake, and a fender stop at the rear, rest assured that you’ll be in safe hands when riding the Raine One.

 The Raine One is also a great example of a true uphill electric scooter that does not compromise on its other tech specs.

 You can learn more about the Raine One here.

 If you are looking for an economical uphill electric scooter, the Ninebot Max is a fairly decent option.
-The Ninebot Max is able to travel up inclines of a maximum 11.3 degrees, which is less than the Boosted Rev (14 degrees) and Raine One (15 degrees), this electric scooter has a very impressive range of 60 km (40.4 miles), and costs approximately $799 USD.
+The Ninebot Max is able to travel up inclines of a maximum 15 degrees, which is more than the Boosted Rev (14 degrees) and on par with the Raine One (15 degrees).
+This electric scooter has a very impressive range of 60 km (40.4 miles), and costs approximately $799 USD.

 However, despite its impressive range, the Ninebot Max only has a max speed of 30 km/h (19 mph), which greatly trails behind the Raine One's max speed of 50 km/h.
 Also, do be aware that like the Boosted Rev, the Ninebot Max is one of the heavier commuter scooters at 18.7kg (41.2 lbs).
 Additionally, with a maximum charging time of 6 hours, you may be spending more time waiting for your electric scooter to recharge, than actually riding.

 You can read a full review of the Ninebot Max here.

 Trying to find an electric scooter that can truly travel uphill can be difficult, despite offering numerous benefits to riders.
 When finding the best uphill electric scooter, make sure to choose a model that does not compromise.